 Redington worked hard to create the perfect fly fishing rod for keen trout anglers to use on small to medium sized trout rivers and streams.
 It really shines at distances under 50 feet.
 A powerful, long-distance rod it’s not, but that just means that it excels at what it does do well: namely, trout fishing on small streams.

-Let’s dig in deep for our Redington Classic Trout review and explore the individual features and benefits of this unique fly fishing rod.
-Here’s what you need to know if you’re thinking of buying Redington’s Classic Trout.
+Let’s dig in deep into the rod and explore the individual features and benefits.
+Here’s what you need to know if you’re thinking of buying one.

 Moderate-Fast Action and Mix Flex